 The atmosphere of preprofessional study at Mills is one of cooperation, support, and encouragement.
 Students are congenial, help each other, and think in terms of working together toward a common goal.
 The history of success Mills students have had in gaining admission to health professions schools also contributes to a positive and confident spirit in pre-medical students at Mills.
 A student planning to enter the health science professions can major in any of variety of disciplines in the natural sciences including biology, biochemistry and molecular biology, chemistry, or biopsychology.
 However students specifically interested in applying to allopathic medical schools will note how the new requirements adopted by these schools place significant constraints on the choice of a major.

 The following list of suggested courses is based upon the topics included in the Medical College Admission Test (MCAT), but it will also meet or exceed the requirements for other health science professional schools.
 Additional upper-division course work in biology and chemistry, however, is valuable preparation for the Dental Admission Test (DAT), the Graduate Record Examination (GRE), or other admission tests.
 These courses also prepare students for the course work taken in the health professions schools themselves.

 Suggested Minimum List of Courses

 Psychology and the Social Sciences

-Because human genomics will become a more integral part of medicine, there is also value in the study of genetics, and/or statistics.
+Because human genomics will become a more integral part of medicine, there is also value in the study of genetics, the second semester of biochemistry (BIOC 142), and/or statistics.